FrankRays/Network-Based-Text-Editor/README.md

 # Network Based Text-Editor

-An academic project which was done in 2012 when as an academic project in my 2nd year.
-I ([Hasib Billah](https://github.com/halfo/)) and one of my classmates ([Sadman Ilham](https://github.com/Sadman-Ilham/)) collaborated our idea to make this happen.
+An academic project which was done in 2012.
+I ([Hasib Billah](https://github.com/halfo/)) and one of my classmates ([Sadman Ilham](https://github.com/Sadman-Ilham/)) collaborated our ideas to make this happen.

 **Features**